timtimmahh/gpsoauth/README.md

 With this library you can log in using username and password.

-You can link the library in your dependencies manager by following instructions on [https://jitpack.io/#svarzee/gpsoauth-java](https://jitpack.io/#svarzee/gpsoauth-java).

 Simplest usage:
 ```
 val token: AuthToken = Gpsoauth().login("username", "password", "androidId", "service", "app", "clientSig")